-The recommended temperature range for pet Leopard gecko is 25–30 ºC / 77–86 ºF(23) with a drop to room temperature in the evenings.
+The recommended temperature range for pet Leopard gecko is 25–30 ºC / 77–86 ºF(23) with or without a drop to room temperature in the evenings.
 If these temperatures cannot be achieved naturally (e.g. living in colder parts of the world), heating equipment will be required.

-In many parts of the world, including parts of South Africa, little or even no heating equipment will be required.
+In many parts of the world, including parts of South Africa (personal observation), little or no heating equipment will be required.
 Heating needs to be installed when average room temperature drops to below 25 ºC / 73 ºF.
 Nighttime temperatures should also be controlled in the case where it is monitored to be below 18 ºC / 64 ºF.

 It is better to supply Leopard geckos with a temperature gradient ranging from high to low temperatures.
 This will enable them to choose the exact temperature their body needs at a specific time.
 To achieve this, heating is typically installed on one side of the enclosure to allow a gradient towards the other side.

 In larger enclosures, one or multiple basking areas heated to the higher temperatures in the recommended temperature range will be perfect.
 Heating equipment should not cover more than about a quarter to a third of the enclosure’s floor space.

 With Leopard geckos, heat is supplied by using commercially available electrical heating equipment such as under tank heating or overhead heating.
 Overhead heating should not be confused with lighting.
 Although some light bulbs can be used for both purposes, heat bulbs are generally for their ability to emit heat.

 Temperatures can be better controlled using a thermostat and/or are measured using a thermometer (also discussed in this article).